Kidney Problems and Sickle Cell Disease

 What kidney problems do people with sickle cell disease experience?

 Chronic kidney disease is common in SCD and shows a range of conditions, called sickle cell nephropathy (SCN).
 The kidney filters waste from our blood and produces urine.
-It also makes urine concentrated to reduce the amount of water needed to remove waste.1
+It also makes urine concentrated by reducing the amount of water needed to remove waste.1

 When the kidney does not get enough oxygen, kidney cells begin to die.
 The kidney gradually loses its ability to filter out waste.
 This may cause proteins that are normally saved by the kidney to be lost in urine (proteinuria).1,2